 Q: What company to pick to work for?

 It depends on the country you live in and what you want to do.
 How do you see your career path?

 Country.
 Some countries have a large tech sector in their economy.
 Also, some of them have working government institutions.
-Such as court system, transparent taxes.
+Such as the court system, and transparent taxes.
 All that attract investors, foreign businesses, and migrants.
-It contributes to prospering a favorable environment for developing businesses, startups.
+It contributes to prospering a favorable environment for developing businesses, and startups.
 Thus, such a country has many tech product companies.

 Some countries don't have government institutions (semi)working properly.
 It's risky to create a tech business there because of many factors.
 A lack of specialists, a lack of investors, and so on.

 - working on their own products.
 "Product companies".